ajkr195/springbootrocks/README.md

 # Spring Boot Rocks

-# New version coming soon with these features:
+# New version is here with these features:

-Spring boot 3.4, Spring Data JPA, Spring Data REST, Spring Security, Spring Scheduler, Open API, Bootstrap 5, Font Awesome 6, GridJS based Server side Search and pagination, Vanilla JS based Crud, HTMX demo
+Spring boot 3.4.2, Spring Data JPA, Spring Data REST, Spring Security, Bootstrap 5, RemixIcons, Server side Search and pagination.

-# Current Stack:

-Spring Boot 2.x Security Hibernate MySQL Boostrap Jquery FontAwesome Datatable

 # How to setup:

 Clone the project in your favorite IDE.

-Run App.java as Spring Boot App.
+Run Application.java as Spring Boot App.

 # What we will accomplish: